kchua/kchua.github.io/posts/math/riemannian-geometry/ch1.md

 ## Definitions

-We begin by defining the additional structure on a general smooth manifold that we will be concerned with throughout.
+We begin by defining the additional structure on a general smooth manifold that we will be concerned with throughout our study of Riemannian manifolds.

 **Definition.** A *Riemannian metric* on a smooth manifold $M$ is a smooth $2$-tensor field $g \in \mathcal{T}^2(M)$ that is symmetric and positive-definite.